-Welcome to the University of Pennsylvania Pre-First Year Program.
 You will be placed in the appropriate curriculum depending on your primary school of enrollment.
 Only in the College of Arts & Sciences do students have options.
 The following short descriptions are designed to help you get a feel for the courses you will be taking this summer.
 Descriptions are subject to change.

-English Writing: Place and Belonging Courses common to more than one Writing This writing-intensive course is designed to give students a clear sense of the demands and expectations of college-level writing.
-Although the class focuses mainly on writing about literature, students will learn general principles and strategies for good writing in various disciplines and genres.
-"Place and Belonging" will introduce students to a range of writing about the ways our social and geographical locations shape our sense of self and our personal feelings of connection or alienation.
-Students will read a short novel, stories, essays, and poems by authors from the U.S. and abroad.
-All these works are attempts to give written form to the relationships between people and the places they inhabit.
-Students will do some kind of written work for every class meeting and will have opportunities to read and comment on one another's writing.
-There will be weekly formal writing assignments, including one full-length essay.
-In order to receive academic credit for the class, students are required to attend all meetings and to complete all related assignments (or obtain advance permission to miss any meetings they cannot attend), to complete all reading assignments, and to submit all written work on time. school Mathematics There will be several math course options for College of Arts and Sciences and Wharton students.
+English Writing: Place and Belonging WRITING This writing-intensive course is designed to give students a clear sense of the demands and expectations of college-level writing.
+Although the class focuses on writing about literature, students will learn general principles and strategies for good writing across the disciplines.
+"Place and Belonging" will introduce students to a range of literature about the ways our social and geographical locations shape our sense of self and our personal feelings of connection or alienation.
+Students will do some kind of written work, formal or informal, for every class meeting, and will have opportunities to read and COURSES COMMON TO MORE THAN comment on one another's writing in both large and small group sessions.
+They will also learn about research methods and the basics of bibliography and citation, using these skills to write a short (3-5 page) research paper.
+In order to receive academic credit for the class, students are required to attend all eight meetings and to complete all related exercises (or obtain advance permission to miss any meetings they cannot attend), to complete all reading assignments, and to submit all written work on time.
+ONE SCHOOL There will be several math course options for College of Arts and Sciences and Wharton students.
 Your math course assignment will be made based upon the results of the Math Diagnostic Exam.
-Math A: Covers Sets, Logic, Number Theory for students with little math experience or interest.
-Prepares students for Penn Math 170, or Math 103 Math B: Covers Intense Algebra and Pre-Calc Review, Introduction to Limits for students who are may or may not be confident in their math preparation and could benefit from a review of Algebra and Pre-Calculus.
+MATHE- MATICS Math A: An introduction to quantitative reasoning and mathematical modeling.
+Prepares students for MATH 1070 or MATH 1300.
+Math B: Covers Intense Algebra and Pre-Calc Review, Introduction to Limits for students who are may or may not be confident in their math preparation and could benefit from a review of Algebra and Pre-Calculus.
 Prepares students for Math 103.
 Math C: Covers a quick Pre-Calc review, Limits, Derivatives for students who have taken AB Calculus and are confident in their performance.
 Prepares students for Math 103.
 Math D: Covers Derivatives, Applications, Integrals for students who have taken BC Calculus and are confident in their performance.
-Prepares students for Math 104.
-Please note that students will be placed in the course that aligns with the Math Diagnostic score.
+Prepares students for Math 104. • Math D: Covers Derivatives, Applications, Integrals for students who have taken BC Calculus and are confident in the